• Home

 How long does it take to beat Mouse: P.I.
 For Hire?

 The short answer depends entirely on how you play.
-According to GameSpot's coverage of the game, a straight run through the main campaign without hunting collectibles or detouring into side content lands at roughly 7 to 9 hours.
+A straight run through the main campaign without hunting collectibles or detouring into side content lands at roughly 7 to 9 hours.
 That's a focused playthrough where you move from objective to objective and don't linger.

 Push past that and actually engage with the side jobs, secrets, and the Mouseburg hub area, and the number climbs fast.
-Insider Gaming's Andrew Highton clocked 14 hours on his first playthrough while playing for review, and he estimates a typical player will land somewhere between 10 and 20 hours depending on how thorough they are.
+Review playthroughs have clocked in at 14 hours while covering the game thoroughly, and most players will land somewhere between 10 and 20 hours depending on how much they explore.

 Mouseburg hub between missions